roco19/python_playground/README.md

 # Python Playground 🐍

-A collection of my small Python projects, practice scripts, and code experiments.
+A collection of small Python projects, practice scripts, and code experiments.
 This repository serves as a personal space to explore new ideas, learn features, and build fun mini-apps.

 ## 📂 Repository Structure